 Holmfirth is a 30-minute drive from Uppermill, head through Greenfield and then take the A635.
 Known locally as the Isle of Skye this is a stunning road to travel along across the moors when the weather is fine, but this road is often closed by snow in the height of winter.

-More information about what is going on in Holmfirth can be found at the official Holmfirth website
+More information about what is going on in Holmfirth can be found at this website